Douro Valley Day Trips from Porto: Complete Tour Comparison

 Douro Valley Historical Sites, Wine Tasting & Lunch

-A unique blend of wine and culture.
+A distinctive blend of wine and culture.
 This tour includes a vineyard visit and tasting, but also stops at the Mateus Palace gardens and the Sanctuary of Nossa Senhora dos Remédios in Lamego.
-Ideal if you want more than just wine — you get northern Portugal's history, architecture, and scenery in one day.
+Ideal if you want more than just wine, you get northern Portugal's history, architecture, and scenery in one day.

 ⏱ 9.5 hours | 🏛 History + wine | 🚐 Pickup included